Music & Noise

 = −12.81 dB

 This is also converging too slowly for me.
-Use larger values — how about the square of those we used in part b.
+Use larger values — like the square of those we used in part b.

 This is twice the power level drop of the sawtooth wave, but of course you already knew this.
-Squaring a quantity in a logarithm is the same as doubling the unsquared logarithm.
-All of these calculations were interesting, but unecessay.
-I just didn't feel like being clever today.
+Squaring a quantity in a logarithm is the same as doubling the logarithm of the unsquared quantity.
+All of the calculations in this last part are interesting, but unnecessary.
+I guess I just didn't feel like being clever today.

 practice problem 4